rancher/partner-charts/README.md

 Rancher Partner Charts is a collection of Helm charts from SUSE partners that are certified to run on Rancher-supported Kubernetes distributions.
-These charts are served from this repository so that users can deploy these charts directy from the Apps view in Rancher.
+These charts are served from this repository so that users can deploy these charts directly from the Apps view in Rancher.

 Rancher-specific modifications are applied to these charts, and overlay files